nblilili/Learn-vuepress/docs/en/02_mult_audio/05_adv_func/01_audio_management/macOS.md

                                    int playDelayMS, int recDelayMS, int clockDrift);
 ``````

-After the callback registration, when audio data is collected, the audio
+After the callback registration, you can process the audio data when
-data can be processed.
+audio data is collected.

 Sample code: